The FCC occasionally receives complaints from consumers about broadcast advertising. These complaints concern a wide variety of issues, including:

 - False and misleading advertisements

-Stations are restricted from broadcasting material that promotes certain lotteries; advertises cigarettes, little cigars or smokeless tobacco products; or perpetuates a fraud.
+Stations are prohibited from broadcasting material that promotes certain lotteries; advertises cigarettes, little cigars or smokeless tobacco products; or perpetuates a fraud.
 Some advertisements also may violate regulations that fall under the jurisdiction of other federal agencies, such as the Food and Drug Administration or the Federal Trade Commission.

 Additionally, federal laws prohibit or limit obscene, indecent or profane language.
 Obscene broadcasts are prohibited at all times, while indecent or profane broadcasts are prohibited during certain hours.
 For more information, see our guide on Obscene, Indecent and Profane Broadcasts.